-Note down definitions for all country-specific categories in a coding protocol.
 The coding has to be done in as uniform a way as possible.
 For comparative reasons, the greatest possible standardisation has to be achieved.
 Therefore, the coder must note down every coding decision he or she made if the procedure is not particularly mentioned in this handbook.

-4.2.2 Coding Problems and Difficulties
+4.2.2 Subcategories for Transitional Democracies